Do you have flabby arms (aka “bat wings”), and want to get rid of them?

 - Slowly bring the dumbbells back down to your shoulders and repeat.

-So there you have 13 different exercises you can do to help you get rid of your bat wing arms.
+So there you have 13 different exercises for flabby arms that you can do from home.

 Now, let me show you a quick workout you can do to put it all together.

-A Super Simple Bat wings workout You Can Do At home
+A Simple Bat wing Workout Routine You Can Do At home

-Here are two separate workouts you can do to train your upper body and target your batwings.
+Here is a simple exercise routine you can do to train your upper body and target your batwings.

 The first workout uses only your bodyweight.
 Feel free to mix and match the tricep specific exercises with any of the ones above.